incogshift/notes/chem/udst-files/md/Weeks 13-14 Thermochemistry CHEM1010/Weeks 13-14 Thermochemistry CHEM1010.md

 $$\Delta E=\Delta H-P\Delta V\\\Delta E=40.67\:\mathrm{kJ}-3.051\:\mathrm{kJ}=37.619\:\mathrm{kJ}$$

-### Answer:
++++
 ## Endothermic and Exothermic Reactions

+- The value of $\Delta H$ for a chemical reaction is the amount of heat absorbed or evolved in the reaction under conditions of constant pressure
-When △H is positive, heat is being absorbed by the system - endothermic reaction
+  - When $\Delta H$ is positive, heat is being absorbed by the system - endothermic reaction

-- When △H is negative, heat is being released by the system: exothermic reaction
+  - When $\Delta H$ is negative, heat is being released by the system - exothermic reaction

-The value of △H for a chemical reaction is the amount of heat absorbed or evolved in the reaction under conditions of constant pressure
++++
 # Enthalpy

  Enthalpy can change in 2 ways: